fastapi/fastapi/docs/features.md

 * Even dependencies can have dependencies, creating a hierarchy or **"graph" of dependencies**.
 * All **automatically handled** by the framework.
-* All the dependencies can require data from requests and **augment the endpoint** constraints and automatic documentation.
+* All the dependencies can require data from requests and **augment the path operation** constraints and automatic documentation.
-* **Automatic validation** even for endpoint parameters defined in dependencies.
+* **Automatic validation** even for path operation parameters defined in dependencies.
 * Support for complex user authentication systems, **database connections**, etc.
 * **No compromise** with databases, frontends, etc. But easy integration with all of them.